-Teenagers who are pregnant often face a stressful situation.
+Pregnant teens often face a stressful situation.
 They may want to keep the pregnancy a secret from everyone, even their parents and the father of the child.
 If you are a teenager and pregnant, you must tell at least one person: your doctor.
+Teen pregnancy is at a historic low in the United States, according to the Centers for Disease Control and Prevention.
+However, the majority of teen pregnancies are still unplanned, putting mom and baby at a higher risk for health problems.
+A healthy teen pregnancy involves considering some ugly statistics.

 With proper prenatal care and support from a trusted doctor, you can increase your chances of having a healthy baby as a teenager.
-To have a safer, healthier pregnancy, you should follow these steps:
+To have a safer, healthier pregnancy, you consider these teen pregnancy tips:

 Seek confidential pregnancy care

-As soon as you find out you are pregnant, you should try to find an OB/GYN to help you.
+As soon as you find out you are pregnant, you should try to find an OB/GYN.
+They can help you find many helpful teen pregnancy resources.
 In the state of Florida, you can seek pregnancy care without consent from your parents.
-Your OB/GYN does not have to tell your parents that you received care, so you can trust that your care is confidential.
+Your OB/GYN does not have to tell your parents that you received care, so you can trust that your attention is confidential.

-At Women’s Care Florida, we encourage you to speak with a parent, legal guardian or trusted adult about your pregnancy if you feel it’s safe to do so.
-You may feel overwhelmed by your pregnancy and need the extra support for better health.
+At Women’s Care Florida, we encourage you to speak with a parent, legal guardian, or trusted adult about your pregnancy if you feel it’s safe to do so.
+You may feel overwhelmed by your pregnancy and need extra support for better health.

 Begin taking prenatal vitamins